eth-protocol-fellows/cohort-five/projects/eip-7732-implementation-in-nimbus.md

 - Navigating a language I'm new to but love due to it's performance and minimal runtime overhead
 - Finding a solution for a suitable fork choice logic compatible with ePBS
 - Implementing a suitable solution for withdrawals and payments.
 As withdrawals from the beacon chain are complex in nature, involving removing funds from one layer and crediting them on another.
-- Ensuring Compatibility with existing Nimbus Ethereum infrastructure and be flexible for future updates like sharding or new layer-2 solutions.
+- Ensuring Compatibility and interoperability with existing Nimbus Ethereum infrastructure and be flexible for future updates like sharding or new layer-2 solutions.
+- The extent to which there are test vectors this.
+In theory there might need to be at least one other project to compare with.

 ## Goal of the project

-The goal of the project is to have a working and well-tested implementation of ePBS in the Nimbus Consensus client satisfying all security conditions.
-Ready or close to being merged.
-The project's impact will also lay the framework for building on advances on ePBS that are still been researched such as [execution tickets](https://ethresear.ch/t/execution-tickets/17944) and laying the groundwork for other advances such as [Danksharding](https://ethereum.org/en/roadmap/danksharding/) beyond the fellowship.
+The goal of the project is to have a working and well-tested implementation of ePBS in the Nimbus Consensus client satisfying security conditions.
+Even if it doesn't end up being production-ready, just having proofs of existence of this.
 Success will be measured by the efficiency and performance of the completed implementation and how it is able to integerate with the existing Nimbus code.

 **Project slide:** [presentation slides](https://www.canva.com/design/DAGKu8OLG7k/_dHQ10AJW1lgxlz1T0kA2Q/view?utm_content=DAGKu8OLG7k&utm_campaign=designshare&utm_medium=link&utm_source=editor)